JosuaKrause/redipy/README.md

 - The semantic of redis functions inside scripts has been altered to feel more natural coming from python: Redis functions inside lua scripts often differ greatly from the documented behavior.
-For example, `LPOP` returns `false` for an empty list inside lua (instead of `nil`).
+For example, `LPOP` returns `false` for an empty list inside lua (instead of `nil` or `cjson.null`).
 While `LPOP` returns `None` in the python API.
 The script API of `redipy` has been altered to match the python API more closely.
 As the user doesn't code in lua directly the benefit of having a more consistent API outweighs the more complicated lua code that needs to be generated in the backend.
 - Scripts aim to use python semantics as best as possible: In lua array indices start at 1.
 The script API uses a 0 based indexing system and transparently adjusts indices in the lua backend.
 Other, similar changes are performed